Gustavo Kuerten: 2001: Continued dominance, start of injuries

 In 2001, he won his third French Open crown, joining former greats Björn Borg (6), Ivan Lendl (3) and Mats Wilander (3) with three or more French Open titles in the Open Era; former champion Jim Courier presented him with the trophy.
 His road to the title saw him save a match point against fourth round opponent Michael Russell.
+In the final he beat Àlex Corretja in four sets and drew a big heart on the red clay.
 He also won the biggest hardcourt title of his career in August at the Cincinnati Masters, where he defeated Patrick Rafter in the final.
 At the US Open he was seeded first but lost in the quarterfinals in straight sets to seventh-seeded Yevgeni Kafelnikov.

 Injuries started to plague Kuerten as he lost 8 of the next 9 matches to conclude the year.
 Despite being the favorite to finish as world No. 1 for the second consecutive year, his poor season ending showing saw Lleyton Hewitt overtake him.
 He led the ATP in prize money for the second straight year, with US$4,091,004.